cu-mkp/sandbox/docs/categories.md

 Varnishing was often the final step in the creation of the painting, covering the layers of (usually) oil paint with a layer of varnish to help protect the paint underneath or to enhance the optical effect of the painting.
 Many painting treatises of this period include recipes for varnishes alongside pigment recipes and descriptions of painting techniques.

-Cennini even notes that when you varnish your colors or paintings,
+Cennini even notes that when you varnish your paintings or your colors more generally,
 > "they then become very fresh and beautiful, and remain in pristine state forever."

 ### Why is This Interesting?